testchimphq/ai-playwright/README.md

 ### Fully-Agentic Test Suites
 - Vendor lock in.
 Fully agentic tests require proprietary runners and custom formats, which result in vendor lock-in.
 - All steps are agentic, resulting in slow, costly, non-deterministic tests.
-- `ai-act` enables a hybrid approach: keep 90% of your test deterministic Playwright code, and inject AI only for the messy, nondeterministic UI flows / verifications.
+- `ai-wright` enables a hybrid approach: keep 90% of your test deterministic Playwright code, and inject AI only for the messy, nondeterministic UI flows / verifications.
 - This balances speed and reliability while still unlocking AI flexibility where you _actually_ need it.

 ---